Platform One Party Bus Onboarding Process

 - Pipeline Only: Pipelines to be created and scanned, but are deployed to an external environment.

-- Gitlab Repo Only: No pipelines, just a Gitlab repo to store code.
-Gitlab runners are disabled.
+- Gitlab Repo Only: No pipelines, just a GitLab repo to store code.
+GitLab runners are disabled.

 - Party Bus to Big Bang: Customer does a proof of concept on their application(s) while setting up their environment in Big Bang.